 How to get in contactmake a referral

-Making a referral
+Making a referral to Health in Mind

 We provide courses and therapies to people who are registered with a GP in East Sussex (excluding Brighton and Hove), are over 18 and struggling with mild to moderate stress, anxiety and or low mood.
 We are not able to provide a service to anyone who is already open to another mental health service.

 There are a number of ways to make a referral:

-- If you want to speak to someone first about the treatment options available, the quickest way to make a referral without delay is to do this online using the link below.
+If you want to speak to someone first about the treatment options available, the quickest way to make a referral without delay is to do this online using the link below.

 If you prefer, you can still be referred by your GP or another health professional.
 You can ask them to support you with this.

-If you are already receiving support from our service or you have already completed a self-referral via a different route, for example with your GP please do not submit either a new referral or complete a course registration form.
+If you are already receiving support from our service or you have already completed a self-referral via a different route, for example with your GP, please do not submit either a new referral or complete a course registration form.

 The self referral form has been designed to be easy to understand and gather all the information we need to arrange your first appointment.